cldf/cldf/README.md

   like table or column names ends up in all sorts of environments, e.g. as names in SQL databases or as parts of URLs of a web application.
 Thus, it is recommended to stick to ASCII characters in such names and avoid usage of punctuation other than `:._-`.
+- CSVW allows specifying columns as "list-valued", i.e. as containing a list of values (of the same datatype), using the `separator` property.
+Thus, CLDF consumers **must** consult a column's `separator` property, to figure out whether the value must be interpreted as list or not.
+Note that this also applies to foreign keys.
+  (Some properties in the CLDF Ontology require the respective column to be list-valued, though.)

 #### Identifier